Bangor transient charged in deaths of couple found in burning truck

 De St. Croix has no criminal history in Maine, according to the Maine Bureau of Identification in Augusta.

+His Facebook page includes numerous posts of the game Criminal Case.
+It is a game created for Facebook that allows the player to act as a detective and gather clues at murder scenes.
+De St. Croix apparently last posted to his page on March 24, 2017.

-Bangor firefighters were dispatched about 10 p.m.
-Wednesday to the scene for a report of a burning unmarked delivery truck under the Penobscot Bridge, which is on the north end of the Penobscot Plaza strip mall on Washington Street.
+Bangor firefighters dispatched about 10 p.m.
+Wednesday to the scene for the report of a burning unmarked delivery truck under the Penobscot Bridge, which is on the north end of the Penobscot Plaza strip mall on Washington Street.

 The medical examiner determined Thursday that their deaths were homicides.
 Information about how they died was not released Friday.